-- Identify the decision-makers most likely to use the project results and describe your engagement with them on the relevance of the project to them. - Explain how these decision-makers can use the results for specific resource-management decisions.
-Specific decisions need to be clearly described. - Describe how you will share results with these decision-makers.
+Form section Our evaluation #8 10% rating Required information to include Identify the decision-makers most likely to use the project results and describe your engagement with them on the relevance of the project to them.
+Explain how these decision-makers can use the results for specific resource-management decisions.
+Specific decisions need to be clearly described.
+Important things to consider • Describe how you will share results with these decision-makers.
 We are more likely to fund projects that provide useful information for key resource management decision-makers.
 Science projects must focus on the priorities that co-management boards and regulators have identified in our monitoring and research Blueprints.